In what ways was the program expanded on August 25, 2021? [UPDATED ON 08.25.21]

 How long will this program last?

 The program will last until the funding is exhausted.
 Due to a limited amount of funding and the high volume of requests expected, your business type, geography and industry may factor into your ability to receive a grant.
-Priority will be given to socially and economically disadvantaged business owners including, but not limited to, minority and women-owned business enterprises, service-disabled veteran-owned businesses, and veteran-owned businesses, or businesses located in communities that were economically distressed prior to March 1, 2020, as determined by the most recent Census data.
+Priority will be given to socially and economically disadvantaged business owners, including, but not limited to, people with disabilities, service-disabled veteran-owned businesses, and veteran-owned businesses, or businesses located in communities that were economically distressed prior to March 1, 2020, as determined by the most recent census data.

 Is a business that applied for and received a Paycheck Protection Program loan in 2020 or 2021 eligible to apply for a grant?

 Yes, provided the total of all PPP loans does not exceed $250,000.